phatak-dev/fresher-to-expert/profession/service_based_companies.md

 As you become more experienced, you may want to switch to other kind of companies like startups.
 But in MNC and startups there is stigma against people from service based companies.
 As most of people will have limited growth in companies, their experience may not mean much to other section of companies.
 So be careful how you spend time in these companies.

-* ### Limited focus on indivuals
+* ### Limited focus on individuals

 These companies normally have lakhs of people working for them at a time.
-So they may not put much effort in making an indivual to grow it more manner.
+So they may not put much effort in making an individual to grow it more manner.
 Also as most the work may not need to good high level skills may be those skills are not respected that much.

 Service based companies are easy to get in for a fresher.
-But in longer run they may become hindernace your growth in career.
-So before getting into these companies explore other two opprotunites also.
+But in longer run they may become hindrance  your growth in career.
+So before getting into these companies explore other opportunities also.